A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Introduction

 While the equations of dry air are generally accepted, the equations governing cloudy air are still actively debated.
 Therefore, it is necessary to develop numerical methods to simulate these complex equations accurately and efficiently.
 Typically, numerical schemes are established for individual model reductions obtained by scale analysis.
 For an overview of numerical methods for numerical weather prediction, see, for example, \cite{MKM15} and the references therein.

 On the other hand, increasing, massively-parallel computing power allows for ever more fine-scale computations for weather and climate models.
 However, numerical methods have for the most part been based on structured grids and discretisations exploiting the structure of the computational grids.
 While the orthogonality of the grid can lead to a number of desirable properties, see, for example, \cite{ST11}, there are drawbacks in the setting of massively parallel high-performance computing hardware.
 In particular, load balancing can be an issue when the discretisation is limited to column-based subdivisions of the mesh.
 Furthermore, for global discretisations, structured grids on the globe lead to strong clustering of grid points at the poles, creating an additional bottleneck.
 To avoid these issues, it is desirable to consider discretisation methods that work on unstructured meshes.
 This brings the additional benefit that steep topographical changes can be modelled by unstructured meshes easily and accurately, which would cause severe distortion of structured meshes.

-From the modelling perspective, the use of unstructured mesh discretisations also has benefits.
-Since such discretisations are more flexible, it is easier to incorporate more accurate physical processes.
-Consequently, it is possible to study models with fewer simplifications and then evaluate the importance and effects of different model simplifications.

-While the equations modelling moist air are usually given in a non-conservative form, they can be written in the form of a non-linear hyperbolic conservation law system with source terms.
-This form of the equation lends itself to a discontinuous Galerkin (DG) discretisation.
-The system of equations is essentially the compressible Euler equations with multiple densities and some additional constraints and source terms modelling the phase changes of water.
-The different densities model the different water phases.
-While discontinuous Galerkin methods for the compressible Euler equations have been studied very well~\cite{HW08}, only a few approaches consider the system with moisture and even fewer include rain dynamics.
+In the context of dry atmospheric flows, methods based on unstructured meshes were fist considerer in \cite{AVH10,SSW13}.